-Housing will be double occupancy in a hotels.
+Housing will be double occupancy in hotels.
 Breakfast and some group meals will be provided, other meals will be on your own.
-All meals are covered when in Zadar.
+At least two meals are covered each day when in Zadar.
 Students are responsible for arranging their own transportation to and from Croatia.
 There are no direct flights from the US to Zagreb.
 A transfer will be required at a major European airport.
 The Program Coordinator can provide a referral to a travel agent for assistance in booking on request.
 Travel within Croatia and Slovenia will be by chartered bus.

-See "Cost of Attendance" sheet at the top of this brochure for dollar estimates. ($2,800 including $300 deposit) Basic cost breakdown for study abroad includes:
+See "Cost of Attendance" sheet for this program for dollar estimates.
+Basic cost breakdown for study abroad includes:

 Speak with a UGA Financial Aid Advisor about how to apply the HOPE scholarship and other financial aid to study abroad expenses.